Life insurance with living benefits

 Cash value

 If you buy a permanent life insurance policy (as opposed to a term policy), a portion of your premiums will go into an account that builds cash value over time.
-Depending on the type of permanent policy you get, that money might be invested to grow faster or may earn interest at a steady rate.
+The type of permanent policy you purchase will determine how the money grows over time.

 Regardless, you have the option to use that cash value while you are still alive.
-If you have accrued enough, for example, you can use that money to pay your premiums.
+Here are some options that may be available to you.

-Alternatively, you can use your cash value as a loan.
-You will need to repay that money and any applicable interest or it will be deducted from your death benefit.
+- Loan: You could use your cash value as a loan.
+You will need to repay that money and any applicable interest, or it may be deducted from your death benefit.

-Finally, you have the option to completely surrender your policy to get your cash value as a lump sum.
-If you exercise this option, you will lose your death benefit for your beneficiaries and any other life insurance living benefits that were attached to your policy.
+- Complete surrender: You have the option to completely surrender your policy to get your cash value as a lump sum.
+If you exercise this option, you will lose your death benefit for your beneficiaries and any other life insurance living benefits attached to your policy.

 There may be restrictions on how and when you can use the cash value in your policy.
 For example, you may have to wait until your policy has been in place for a certain number of years before you are able to access your cash value.